diogenesofweb/blog/articles/multiple_git_accounts.md

 # Multiple git accounts

-Recently, I've reinstalled linux on my old laptop.
+Recently, I've reinstalled Linux (Kubuntu) on my old laptop.
 And I wanted to set up git in a way that I could manage multiple accounts.
 Essentially, I aimed to be able to do `git pull & push` without typing every time username and password.

 So, I googled a little bit and found a good starting point - make separation by directories.
 Example: `~/code/work/` and `~/code/personal/` - for work and personal usage respectively.